Gabrielle-Zh/Escaping-the-Big-Data-Paradigm-with-Compact-Transformers/README.md

 <img width="784" alt="截屏2023-03-17 下午9 45 36" src="https://user-images.githubusercontent.com/82795673/226080043-bcb37ede-540c-4919-ba93-0f387ed46ee9.png">

-- ViT-Lite, with a more suitable size and path size for small-scale learning
+- ViT-Lite, identical to original ViT in terms of architecture, with a more suitable path size for small-scale learning
 - CVT, using Sequence Pooling method (SeqPool) to pool the entire sequence of tokens produced by the transformer encoder
-- CCT, generating richer tokens and preserving local information by a convolutional tokenizer which is better at encoding relationships between pathes compares to the original ViT
+- CCT, generating richer tokens and preserving local information by a convolutional tokenizer which is better at encoding relationships between patches

+#### Question2: two significant changes in the vision models?

 #### key components

 1.SeqPool:
 - an attention-based method which pools over the output sequence of tokens
-- weigh the sequential embeddingsof the latent space produced by the transformerencoder and correlate data across the input data
+- weighs sequential embeddings produced by a transformer encoder and correlates input data by assigning importance weights across the sequence after encoder processing

 ```python
 class TransformerClassifier(nn.Module):